sashadudkina5/Drink2Go---landing-page/README.md

 - **Interactive Elements**: Interactive autoplaying slider for product showcasing, price range selection, interactive map.
 - **Retina Resolution Support**: All images are optimized for retina resolution screens.
 - **Optimized Workflow**: Gulp automates development tasks, improving efficiency and productivity during the development process.
-- **Accessibility**: The website adheres to accessibility principles to ensure inclusivity and usability for all users.
+- **Accessibility and cross-browser compatibility**: The website adheres to accessibility principles to ensure inclusivity and usability for all users.
+Cross-browser compatibility is implemented with Gulp automations, ensuring the site functions correctly across different web browsers.

 ## Available Scripts